ms00000ms0000/ML-Projects-Gold-Price-Prediction/README.md

 4. **Execute all cells to train, test, and evaluate the model.**

+---

 ## 📈 Future Improvements

-*Integrate live financial data APIs (e.g., Yahoo Finance, Alpha Vantage)
+* Integrate live financial data APIs (e.g., Yahoo Finance, Alpha Vantage)

-*Use LSTM or GRU models for time-series forecasting
+* Use LSTM or GRU models for time-series forecasting

-*Deploy a web dashboard using Flask or Streamlit for real-time prediction
+* Deploy a web dashboard using Flask or Streamlit for real-time prediction

+---

 ## 👨‍💻 Developer